-DEA Registration Defense and Enforcement Actions Lawyers | DEA Registration Suspensions / Revocations Lawyers
+DEA Registration Defense and Enforcement Actions Lawyers | DEA Registration Suspensions / Revocations Lawyers.

 The DEA has a broad range of enforcement tools at its disposal, and it may use these tools to pursue both civil and criminal penalties.
 Civil penalties can include fines, asset forfeiture, and the suspension or revocation of a provider's registration.
 Criminal penalties can include jail time, probation, and asset forfeiture.
-If you are facing DEA enforcement actions or are under investigation for possible violations of the CSA, you should speak with an experienced attorney as soon as possible.
-The DEA can take many actions as penalties:

 - Suspend or revoke a registrant's registration